barrymun/portfolio-v2/README.md

   - [x] Stars stop following the mouse when the mouse leaves the background canvas
 - [x] Misc
   - [x] Handle resize events for all elements
+  - [x] Make the previous/next buttons smaller on mobile

 # Credits